 Prerequisites: Senior standing and permission.

-Description: Topics vary.
 Open to students with an interest in international relations.
+Topics vary.

 Description: Prepares students to conduct social and economic planning, program evaluation, and budgeting.
 Analysis of the delivery of government goods and services consistent with values and societal goals.
 Includes: philosophy of government, budget theory, social indicators, social fabric matrix, cost effective analysis, technology assessment, evaluation of the natural environment, and time analysis.

-Description: This course is intended for MA Option II students and others who do not plan to proceed to PhD studies.
-Analysis of microeconomic decision-making by individuals and firms with emphasis on consumer demand, production, cost and profit, market structure and the economics of games, uncertainty, and information.
+Description: Analysis of microeconomic decision-making by individuals and firms with emphasis on consumer demand, production, cost and profit, market structure and the economics of games, uncertainty, and information.

 Description: Course prepares student for applied macroeconomic analysis in a business, governmental or academic setting.
 Empirical modeling strategies are developed from theoretical underpinnings to implementation, including data collection, estimation, forecasting, simulation, presentation and interpretation.